 Providing a quality stay or visit

-University Hospital, UW Health at The American Center and American Family Children's Hospital room service dining menu features made-to-order, freshly prepared food, allowing for more personalized service.
+East Madison Hospital, University Hospital and American Family Children's Hospital room service dining menu features made-to-order, freshly prepared food, allowing for more personalized service.

 Every surface in your room has been thoroughly cleaned with hospital-grade cleaning products.
 We also use a UV disinfection robot to make sure your room is germ free — from top to bottom.